2021 - "4 per 1000" Call for formative assessment of projects

-The second call for projects for formative assessment opens on 15 May 2020.
-It is supported by World Agroforestry (ICRAF).
+The third call for projects for formative assessment opens on 15 May 2021.

 2-What is the "4 per 1000" Initiative?

 The "4 per 1000" Initiative: Soils for Food Security and Climate, part of the Global Climate Action Plan now called Global Climate Agenda for Action, comprises an international research and scientific cooperation program and an action plan aimed at increasing soil organic carbon (SOC) sequestration in order to increase food security, mitigate and adapt to climate change.

 Its overarching goal is to assist contributing countries and non-state organizations to develop evidence-based projects, actions and programs, referred to as "projects" hereafter, to promote and encourage actions towards reducing greenhouse gas emissions through protecting and increasing SOC stocks at a rate of a 4/1000 per year as an aspirational goal.

 3-Aim of the call

 The objective of this assessment is double: